-Components of Operating Expense

-(dollars in thousands)

-For the period ended December 31 2021 2020

-Salaries and employee benefits \$ 15,954 \$ 10,769

-Purchased and vendor services 9,324 4,794

-Occupancy and equipment 8,689 6,594

-Other 2,028 1,971

-Total operating expense \$ 35,995 \$ 24,128
+Components of Operating Expense (dollars in thousands) For the period ended December 31 2024 2023 2022 Salaries and employee benefits \$ 18,458 \$ 16,719 \$ 16,428 Purchased and vendor services 17,399 13,644 14,262 Occupancy and equipment 12,869 12,411 10,114 Other 5,105 5,303 4,612 Total operating expense \$ 53.831 \$ 48.077 \$ 45.416

-Salaries and employee benefits are adjusted annually for merit increases, promotions, new hires, retirements and terminations.
+Salaries and employee benefits are adjusted annually for merit increases, promotions, new hires, retirements and terminations, and labor credits related to capital projects.

-Purchased and vendor services include business operations expenses (HR, Payroll Administration, Legal, Internal Audit, etc.) and professional and contract services.
-Contact labor is expected to continue to increase due to resource needs related to our digital transformation.
+Purchased and vendor services include business operations expenses (HR, Payroll Administration, Legal, etc.) and professional and contract services.
+Contract labor is expected to continue at current levels due to resource needs related to our digital transformation initiatives.
+The majority of contract labor expense is related to software development work and is capitalized.
+See our accounting policy below for more information.

-Occupancy and equipment includes equipment and software maintenance as well as subscription license costs.
+Occupancy and equipment includes software maintenance and depreciation on equipment as well as subscription license costs.
 SunStream will enter into multi-year committed renewal terms to leverage lower pricing where feasible.
 Maintenance is generally prepaid annually and recorded as a prepaid asset and amortized as expense over the maintenance term.